-Emission source Regulation/ agreement Region scope Content that concerns CH 4 emissions Date entering into force Agriculture Current and future adoption of farm AD in the Reference scenario All EU-28 Current and future adoption of farm AD accounted for in the Reference scenario is consistent with the total energy output from manure-based anaerobic digesters estimated by the PRIMES model (and assuming renewable targets are met).
-Adoption rate in 2015 derived from adoption in 2013 reported in Eur'Observer (2014) Energy Leakage control of natural gas systems Germany Introduction of an electronic registration system for structure and damage submissions by operators of natural gas networks and installations.
+Emission source Regulation/ agreement Region scope Content that concerns CH 4 emissions Date entering into force Agriculture Feed-in tariffs for AD of manure Italy Economic subsidy which includes support for anaerobic digestion of manure and co-digestate with biogas recovery.
+Date of enforcement unclear, but in place in 2014 Feed-in tariffs for renewable electricity Netherlands Economic subsidy which includes support for anaerobic digestion of manure and co-digestate with biogas recovery.
+2011 Subsidy to energy production of agricultural or forestry origin Latvia Economic subsidy to stimulate anaerobic digestion of manure with biogas recovery.
+Date of enforcement unclear, but in place in 2014 Financial support to farmers investing in biogas treatment of manure Sweden Financial support to farmers investing in biogas treatment of manure Autumn 2015 Requirements on treatment of pig manure Cyprus Requirements for all pig farms to treat manure in anaerobic or aerobic treament plants.
+Anaerobic plants should produce biogas.
+Also mentioned is codigestion with olive mills waste.
+Date of enforcement unclear, but in place in 2014 Feed-in tariffs for electricity from renewable sources Austria Economic subsidy which includes support for anaerobic digestion of manure and co-digestate with biogas recovery.
+2005 Feed-in tariffs for electricity from renewable sources Croatia Economic subsidy which includes support for anaerobic digestion of manure and co-digestate with biogas recovery.
+Date of enforcement unclear, but in place in 2014 Energy Leakage control of natural gas systems Germany Introduction of an electronic registration system for structure and damage submissions by operators of natural gas networks and installations.
 Introduced in 2012 Waste EU Landfill Directive (EC/31/1999) EU-wide Biodegradable waste should be diverted away from landfills corresponding to reductions from amounts landfilled in 1990 by -25% in 2006, -50% in 2009 and -65% in 2016.
 All landfill sites equipped with gas recovery by 2009.
 1999 EU Waste Management Framework Directive (EC/98/2008) EU-wide In waste treatment the following hierarchy needs to be respected: recycling and composting preferred to incineration/energy recovery, which in turn is preferred to landfill disposal.
-2008 Decree on waste landfill Slovenia Decree on landfill of waste beyond EU Landfill Directive.
+2008 EU Landfill Directive Amendment (Directive 2018/850) EU-wide By 2035, Member States should not landfill more than 10% of the municipal solid waste generated.
+Member states that landfill more than 60% of MSW in 2013 are given a 5 years grace period but must not landfill more than 25% in 2035.
+May 2018 Decree on waste landfill Slovenia Decree on landfill of waste beyond EU Landfill Directive.
 Includes partial ban on landfill of biodegradable waste.
-Feb-14 Policy addressing landfill of biodegradable waste Portugal Target is to reduce landfill of biodegradable waste to 26% of waste landfilled in 1995 (35% in the Landfill Directive) Date of enforcement unclear, but in place in 2014 Ban on landfill of biodegradable waste.
-Austria, Belgium, Denmark, Germany, Netherlands, Sweden Complete ban on landfill of untreated biodegradable waste 2005 or earlier Wastewater EU urban wastewater treatment directive (EEC/271/1991) EU-wide "Appropriate treatment" of wastewater from urban households (all agglomerations > 2000 people) and food industry must be in place latest by end of 2005.
+Feb 2014 Policy addressing Portugal landfill of biodegradable waste Target is to reduce landfill of biodegradable waste to 26% of waste landfilled in 1995 (35% in the Landfill Direcrive Date of enforcement unclear, but in place in 2014 Ban on landfill of biodegradable waste.
+Austria, Belgium, Denmark, Germany, Netherlands, Sweden Complete ban on landfill of untreated biodegradable waste 2005 Wastewater EU urban wastewater treatment directive (EEC/271/1991) EU-wide "Appropriate treatment" of wastewater from urban households (all agglomerations > 2000 people) and food industry must be in place latest by end of 2005.
 This means discharge must ensure receiving waters meet relevant quality objectives.
 1993 All non-ETS sectors EU Effort Sharing Decision (EC/406/2009) EU-wide Decision defines legally binding national GHG emission targets for non-ETS sectors.
 Target year is 2020, but countries need to comply with a linear emission path between 2013 and 2020.
 2013